 Once everyone has finished, invite the group to share the passages they underlined and why they highlighted the phrases that they did.
 Encourage everyone to engage in conversation and to air different perspectives.

-to help them support their statements.
+Encourage learners to use the word because, to help them support their statements.

-|Step 2: Thinking About Sections (Chunking the text)|
+Step 2: Thinking About Sections (Chunking the text)

 Ask learners to read the Declaration a second time, using a different lens.
 Share with them a “chunking” of the text into four sections, and challenge them to capture the essence of each section by writing a title and a one-sentence description of each.
 This is a great opportunity to get creative and write catchy titles!
 They can include any questions that may have surfaced in their second reading of the document.